RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 - __Training the Full Data__ Training the full data was extremely time consuming, the training on GBT took 7 hours and Random Forest around 12 hours.
 Due to the technical difficulties at the super computer center and time constraints, we decided to continiue on with sample data.

 ### 6. Conclusion

-Working on this project has been a rewarding experience that offered us insight not only into the inner workings of NYC’s for-hire vehicle economy but also into the practical challenges of real-world machine learning pipelines.
+This project has been an exercise not just in machine learning, but in iterative problem-solving.
+From data management hurdles to model refinement, we approached each stage critically, aiming to balance technical rigor with interpretability.Working on this project has been a rewarding experience that offered us insight not only into the inner workings of NYC’s for-hire vehicle economy but also into the practical challenges of real-world machine learning pipelines.
 If we were to do it again, there are definitely things we would have approached differently.

 First, we would have prioritized building a more flexible data pipeline early on.
 The large feature set and high cardinality variables slowed us down during model iterations and made it harder to experiment with more advanced models.
 Additionally, integrating external factors such as weather conditions, traffic data, or event schedules could significantly improve the predictive power of our models by adding real-world context to numerical features like trip duration and driver pay.